 You may come in thinking that your counterparts and host country agency should be grateful for this huge sacrifice you’re making and the coveted skills you’re bringing, but your counterparts can very easily decide you’re not worth their time.
 Maybe they’re not comfortable with the ensuing power dynamic or have a hard time collaborating on your terms.

 Even if it’s a frustrating first few months, don’t throw your hands up and say “Well, if you don’t want to work with me, I don’t want to work with you either!”
 Go back to advice #1.
 Just because you’re not doing all that much “at work,” you still have the other two goals.
 Or lower your expectations and meet your people where they are.
 Honestly, the worst thing you can do for yourself is give up in exasperation too soon.
-You’ll see this soon enough at Pre-Service Training, but there is a bridge metaphor for this idea of not meeting someone halfway but actually 90% of the way.
+You’ll see this soon enough at Pre-Service Training, but we like to use a bridge metaphor for this idea of not meeting someone halfway but 90% of the way.

 Get That Hustle On

-My CP mentioned that she thinks it’s a very “American” or at least Western to be planners, problem solvers, movers and shakers; it is a quality that she has found in common with many of the PCVs – young or old – she’s worked with over the years.
+My counterpart mentioned that she thinks it’s a very “American” or at least Western to be planners, problem solvers, movers and shakers; it is a quality that she has found in common with many of the volunteers – young or old – with whom she’s worked with over the years.